1Turku Biological Museum

 The houses of Luostarinmäki that still stand in their original places, once belonged to deprived families.
 Tour round the creaky homes and the artisans craft demonstrations from yesteryear, and for a moment you’ll forget that we live in the 2010’s.

-Named after the great Finnish composer, the museum operates from a house designed by Woldemar Baeckman, the modern concrete architecture of which contrasts with the historic milieu of the surrounding neighbourhood.
+Named after the great Finnish composer, the museum operates from a building designed by Woldemar Baeckman, the modern concrete architecture of which contrasts with the historic milieu of the surrounding neighbourhood.

 Inside the museum, you can get to know the life and works of Jean Sibelius, as well as the world of music more generally.
 Among other things, the exhibitions present different groups of instruments as well as the history of music appreciation.